rhajizada/cradle/README.md

 ## Features

-- YAML config with aliases for pull or build images.
+- YAML config with named images for pull or build.
 - Environment variable substitution in config.
 - Interactive attach with TTY, resize, and signal handling.
 - Mounts, ports, and resource limits.